 - The champion learner will get the privilege of taking Monty home for the weekend to look after.
 Please make sure he is back in school on the Monday so we can give him a full wash and groom!

-If you have any further questions please do not hesitate in speaking to me either before/after school - don’t feel you have to wait for a parent’s evening!
-Alternatively you can email email@example.com.
+If you have any further questions about the year ahead please do not hesitate in speaking to me either before/after school. or alternatively emailing firstname.lastname@example.org.